Are you wondering Where to see a Black Widow Spider? The population of invertebrates and their species is far bigger than the animals’ world.

 The female’s desire to consume the male is thought to be less of a factor in sexual cannibalism among the widow species in natural settings than the male’s physical inability to flee.

-- The macatans hold an extremely strong venom in their bodies which causes severe infection if they bite a human.
+• The mactans hold an extremely strong venom in their bodies which causes severe infection if they bite a human.

 2. Latrodectus Hesperus

-It is said that possibly the most well-known poisonous spider in the world is Latrodectus Hesperus.
-Although both are poisonous, only the female can envenomate humans.
+It is said that possibly the most well-known venomous spider in the world is Latrodectus Hesperus.
+Although both are venomous, only the female can envenomate humans.

-- The female of this lustrous, coal-black spider measures 8 to 10 mm in length, has long, slender legs, and an abdomen that is rounded.
+• The female of this lustrous, coal-black spider measures 8 to 10 mm in length, and has long, slender legs, and an abdomen that is rounded.

 3. Latrodectus Variolus